What Is a Good GMAT Score for Harvard Business School?

 2022730

 Sensing a pattern here?
-If you didn’t know any better, you might think 730 was the magic number to gain acceptance to Harvard’s MBA program.
+If you didn’t know any better, you might think 730/740 was the historical magic number to gain acceptance to Harvard’s MBA program.
 Of course, admissions decisions aren’t that cut and dried, particularly at business schools as selective as Harvard.
-There are plenty of other factors that MBA admissions committees consider when evaluating candidates, in large part because they want to create a diverse body of students with a range of interests and skills.
-This concern is actually evidenced in the test scores of HBS’s Class of 2022; those scores may not look very “diverse” on their face, but remember, 730 is just a median — albeit one in the 96th percentile of all GMAT test-takers.
+There are plenty of other factors that MBA admissions committees consider when evaluating candidates.
+They want to create a diverse body of students with a range of interests and skills.
+The test scores of HBS’s Class of 2026 give evidence to this concern.
+Those scores may not look very “diverse” on their face, but remember, 740 is just a median, albeit one in the 97th percentile of all GMAT test-takers.

 Let’s take a look at how HBS’s most recent incoming class performed on the GMAT.